leftcase/FindPSTFiles/README.md

 # Powershell Script to find local .pst files

-This script searches for local .pst files and writes a list of any it finds to the network.
+This script searches a Windows computer for local .pst files and writes a list of any found to a file stored on a network share.

 Files created by this script have the naming convention HOSTNAME-USERNAME.txt